 Continent of the Frozen Beauty

-Antarctica is isolated, untouched and immersive.
-It is the coldest, driest, windiest, and iciest continent on Earth.
+Antarctica, the White Continent is isolated, untouched and immersive.
+It is the coldest, driest, windiest and iciest continent on Earth.
 Antarctica wasn't spotted until 1820 and it was the last continent to be explored.
-We’ve tamed and colonized most of the world, but Antarctica is the only continent with no permanent residents.
-With its cold climate and harsh conditions, Antarctica has given rise to some fascinating and awe-inspiring wildlife.
-You can experience up close the adorable penguins, fur seals and humpback whales.
-Antarctica is also home to most of the icebergs on Earth.
+This rugged landscape is some 1,200 miles long, and reaches beyond the Antarctic Circle.
+Since it is frozen, windswept and so remote - it has no permanent inhabitants.
+Being a land of extremes, with its cold climate and harsh conditions, Antarctica has given rise to some fascinating and awe-inspiring wildlife.
+You can watch leopard seals on a hunt, witness chinstrap penguins at play and listen to the singing of the great whales of the deep.
+Antarctica is also home to most of the icebergs on Earth, marvel at these glaciers and icebergs along the peninsula that have been carved into unique shapes by the wind and waves.
 Antarctica is one of those bucket list destinations that many dream about.

 Area of Antarctica - 14,000,000 square kilometres (5,400,000 square miles), it is the fifth-largest continent.

 Cruising Region - Antarctic Peninsula, South Shetland Islands, Falkland Islands, South Georgia, Drake Passage